Daniel595/Jetson_nano_face_recognition/README.md

 ## Parts:

 1. detection: high performance MTCNN  (CUDA/TensorRT/C++).
 A fast C++ implementation of MTCNN, TensorRT & CUDA accelerated from https://github.com/PKUZHOU/MTCNN_FaceDetection_TensorRT.
-MTCNN detects face locations wich will be cropped, aligned and fed into the "dlib_face_recognition_model"
+MTCNN detects face locations wich will be cropped, aligned and fed into the "dlib_face_recognition_model".

 2. recognition: dlib_face_recognition_model creates a 128-d face embedding for every input face.
-This will be used as SVM input for classification
+This will be used as SVM input for classification.

 3. classification: svms will be trained based on the prepared dataset.
+We will have N*(N-1)/2 SVMs for N classes.
+Every input will be fed into every SVM and the "weight" of every class gets summed.
+For the summed values I use a threshold and he highest value above threshold wins.